MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-inbound-warehouse-flow.md

 The user who is responsible for putting away from internal operations creates a warehouse internal put-away for items that have to be put away in the warehouse, such as production or assembly output.
 The user specifies quantity, zone, and bin from where the items should be put away, potentially with the **Get Bin Content** function.
 The user releases the warehouse internal put-away, which creates an inbound warehouse request so that the task can be retrieved in warehouse put-away documents or in the put-away worksheet.

 ### <a name="6-create-put-away-request"></a>6: Create Put-away Request
 When the inbound source document is posted, a warehouse put-away request is created automatically.
 It contains references to the source document type and number and is not visible to the user.
-Depending on the setup, output from a production order also creates a put-away request to put the finished items away in inventory.
+Depending on the setup, output from a works order also creates a put-away request to put the finished items away in stock.

 ### <a name="7-generate-put-away-worksheet-lines-optional"></a>7: Generate Put-away Worksheet Lines (Optional)
 The user who is responsible for coordinating put-aways retrieves warehouse put-away lines in the **Put-away Worksheet** based on posted warehouse receipts or internal operations with output.
 The user selects the lines to be put-away and prepares the put-aways by specifying which bins to take from, which bins to place in, and how many units to handle.
 The bins may be predefined by the setup of the warehouse location or operation resource.